yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 }
 {% endhighlight %}

+{% info %}
-{% infosign %} Hosting services is done on a Processing Unit that starts an embedded space.
+Hosting services is done on a Processing Unit that starts an embedded space.
+{%endinfo%}

 {% refer %}For more details regarding service hosting please refer to [Domain Service Host](./domain-service-host.html){% endrefer %}